AnushaDevaram1/Sales-Excel-Analytics/README.md

 Finance Report Overview:
 Objective:

-Generate Profit and Loss (P&L) reports by Fiscal Year & Months.
+Generate Profit and Loss (P&L) reports by
-Develop Profit and Loss (P&L) reports by Markets.
+Develop Profit and Loss (P&L) reports by
 Purpose: Financial performance evaluation, supporting decision-making, and facilitating communication with stakeholders.

 Importance: Aid in benchmarking against industry peers and previous periods, foundation for budgeting and forecasting.